RayZhhh/funsearch/README.md

 You can run FunSearch for online bin packing locally if enough GPU devices are available.
 Or you can try to use LLM interfaces to request responses online.

-Please install the packages listed in *requirements.txt*.
+Please install the packages listed in `requirements.txt`.

 ## Project Structure

 There are some independent directories in this project:

-- `bin_packing` contains heuristics discovered by FunSearch for online 1D bin packing problems, and an evaluation suite to reproduce the results reported in the paper.
+- `bin_packing` contains example jupyter notebook for bin packing task.
 - `implementation` contains an implementation of the evolutionary algorithm, code manipulation routines, and a single-threaded implementation of the FunSearch pipeline.
 - `llm-server` contains the implementations of an LLM server that gets the prompt by monitoring requests from FunSearch and response to the inference results to the FunSearch algorithm.

 ## Files in *funsearch/implementation*

-There are some files in *funsearch/implementation*.
+There are some files in `funsearch/implementation`.
 They are as follows:

 - `code_manipulatoin.py` provides functions to modify the code in the specification.
 - `config.py` includes configs of funsearch.